Ovundiano/Rose-Garden-/README.md

    Users of this website will be able to get informations on Rose Garden i.e, what we do, open times, get in touch, gallery and how to place an order.

+   The site can be accessed by this [link](https://ovundiano.github.io/Rose-Garden-/)

 ![Responsive Mockup](documentation/responsive-image.webp)

 ## Features